-The university’s offices are temporarily closed to the public due to the coronavirus pandemic.
+Due to the coronavirus pandemic the university's offices currently offer only limited opening hours and individual appointments.
 However, you are welcome to contact them with your enquiries by phone or email.
-You’ll find the contact data on the different websites: Registrar’s Office, Examination Service, General Study Guidance Service, Sankt Augustin Language Centre, Rheinbach Language Centre, Library
+Please refrain from spontaneous visits.
+You’ll find the contact data on the different websites: Registrar’s Office, International Office, Examination Service, General Study Guidance Service, Sankt Augustin Language Centre, Rheinbach Language Centre, Library

-You’ll find the offices of the departments on the department websites: Natural Sciences, EMT, Computer Science, Management Sciences and Social Policy and Social Security Studies.
+You’ll find the offices of the departments on the department websites: Natural Sciences, Electrical Engineering, Mechanical Engineering and Technical Journalism (EMT), Computer Science, Management Sciences and Social Policy and Social Security Studies.

-Most members of the university staff are currently working from home.
+Most members of the university staff are currently working from home, especially during the lecture-free period.
 In general, office phones have been diverted, so that you can contact them by phone, at least in most cases.
 The safest way of sending enquiries is via email.

 Please also contact the BAföG office responsible for you: https://www.studierendenwerk-bonn.de/finanzieren/.
 For questions regarding the impact on a scholarship, please contact the scholarship funding body.